Scribers/database/routes.md

 - status: holding a string representing the status [successful|failure].
 - id: if successful, the id of the user created.

-## Create a new company with the company_name, mail and password specified in the POST request attributes.
+## Create a new company with the company_name, mail, password, description, short_description and details specified in the POST request attributes.

 ~~~
 /companies/create